Topology of rotating stratified fluids with and without background shear flow: Rotating shallow water equations with horizontal shear

 \subsection{Bulk waves on the f-plane}

 We now develop a purely spectral approach to including shear that is amenable to either direct diagonalization or a perturbative expansion.
-First we briefly review shallow water waves on the f-plane in the absence of shear flow~\cite{delplace2017}.
-In the wavevector basis the linear wave operator is a $3 \times 3$ matrix:
+First, we briefly review shallow water waves on the f-plane in the absence of shear flow~\cite{delplace2017}.
+We expand the eigenmodes in the plane wave basis, $(u,v,\eta) = \Psi(k_x,k_y,f_0) = \hat{\Psi} \exp ( i k_x x + ik_y y - i \omega t)$.
+In this basis, the linear wave operator is a $3 \times 3$ matrix:

-The amplitudes of the normal modes $\Psi_{\pm, 0}(k_x, k_y, f)$ with frequencies $\omega_{\pm, 0}$ can be obtained by diagonalizing $L_0$.
-The positive Poincar\'e mode frequency is $\omega_+ = \sqrt{k_x^2 + k_y^2 + f^2}$ with the eigenmode:
+The amplitudes of the normal modes $\Psi_{\pm, 0}(k_x, k_y, f_0)$ with frequencies $\omega_{\pm, 0}$ can be obtained by diagonalizing $L_0$.
+The positive Poincar\'e mode frequency is $\omega_+ = \sqrt{k_x^2 + k_y^2 + f_0^2}$ with the eigenmode:

 where $k \equiv \sqrt{k_x^2 + k_y^2}$.
 A highly degenerate geostrophically-balanced mode appears at zero frequency, $\omega_0 = 0$ (the degeneracy is lifted when the Coriolis parameter varies with latitude or in the presence of shear):